microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 ## Create the profile and inspector

-In the Mixed Reality Toolkit, data providers are configured using profiles.
-These are serialized objects that can easily be shared between applications by simply copying and pasting a .asset file.
+In the Mixed Reality Toolkit, data providers are configured using [profiles](../Profiles/Profiles.md).

 ### Define the profile

 > The complete code for the example in this section are from the MixedRealityToolkit.Providers\ObjectMeshObserver\SpatialObjectMeshObserverProfile.cs file.

-Profile contents should mirror the accessible properties of the observer (ex: update interval).
+Profile contents should mirror the accessible properties of the data provider (ex: update interval).
 All of the user configurable properties defined in each interface should be contained with the profile.

-Base classes are encouraged if a new observer extends an existing data provider.
+Base classes are encouraged if a new data provider extends an existing provider.
 For example, the [`SpatialObjectMeshObserverProfile`](xref:Microsoft.MixedReality.Toolkit.SpatialObjectMeshObserver.SpatialObjectMeshObserverProfile) extends the [`MixedRealitySpatialAwarenessMeshObserverProfile`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.MixedRealitySpatialAwarenessMeshObserverProfile) to enable customers to provide a 3D model to be used as the environment data.